-In this article I’ll show you how I installed a caravan fridge fan mod kit in our Jayco Swan.
+In this article I’ll show you how I installed this caravan fridge fan mod kit in our Jayco Swan.

 This modification is to address a common problem in Jayco camper trailers: